justinsgithub/terminal-typing-tutor/README.md

 I tried to stick with the original program layout and how it did things as much as possible, both out of simplicity and respect to the original.

-I also want this to be a good starting open-source project for new developers to contribute to.
+I also think this could be a good starting open-source project for new developers to contribute to.

 ## Install